Say goodbye to high electric bills. These tips will help you increase your home efficiency for year-round savings.

 Get a Programmable Thermostat

-Then, set it to run less when you're at work and when you're sleeping.Continue to 21 of 44 below.
+Set a programmable thermostat to run less when you are at work and when you are sleeping.Continue to 21 of 44 below.

 21 of 44